 Middle School Counseling

-Our first core value clearly illustrates the expectation that students attend The Fay School to prepare for and attend Houston’s finest schools.
+Our first core value clearly illustrates the expectation that students attend The Fay School to prepare for and attend Houston’s finest middle schools.
 Wherever our graduates enroll, they will find themselves notably able to handle the work and they distinguish themselves as campus leaders.
-However, getting to Middle School is a big job and is a longitudinal process with several steps.
-Of course, we partner with our families every step of this journey.
+However, getting to middle school is a big job and is a longitudinal process with several steps, and we partner with our families on every step of this journey.

 In the spring semester, we invite all families for a general session about the move from Lower Elementary (K – 2) to Upper Elementary (3 – 5).
 During this session, we discuss the following topics:

 - How the Third through Fifth Grade day is different than Second Grade

 - Standardized testing begins in Third Grade—why do we do this, how do we use the data, and how do these scores impact the Middle School application process?

 - What families can expect in terms of Middle School counseling support for the next 3 years.